The Morse-Bott-Kirwan condition is local: Introduction

 Kirwan's definition of a minimally degenerate function is not local: it requires the set of critical points to be a disjoint union of closed subsets, each of which has a neighbourhood that satisfies a certain condition.
 If the set of critical points is not discrete, then, in contrast to the Morse--Bott condition, {\em a priori} it is not clear if one can tell that a function is ``minimally degenerate'' by examining small neighbourhoods of individual critical points.
 This aspect of the definition makes it difficult to check whether a function satisfies this condition.

-The purpose of this paper is to prove that Kirwan's ``minimally degenerate'' condition actually \emph{is} a local condition: if a function is minimally degenerate near each critical point, then it is minimally degenerate.
-As an application we use the local normal form theorem for compact Hamiltonian group actions to re-prove Kirwan's result that the norm-square of the momentum map is minimally degenerate.
+The main result of this paper is that Kirwan's ``minimally degenerate'' condition actually \emph{is} a local condition: if a function is minimally degenerate near each critical point, then it is minimally degenerate (Theorem~\ref{main}).
+As a corollary, we obtain a Morse--Lemma--type local characterization of minimally degenerate functions (Theorem~\ref{local-coords}).

-Section \ref{sec:statement} contains the basic definitions and the statement of our main theorem, Theorem \ref{main}.
-Section \ref{sec:sketch} contains three propositions that constitute the proof.
-One of these propositions is proved in Section \ref{sec:sketch}; Sections \ref{sec:proof-infinitesimal} and \ref{sec:proof-minimal} are devoted to the proofs of the other two propositions, thus completing the proof of Theorem \ref{main}.
-In Section~\ref{sec:min-plus-non-degen}, we give a Morse--type lemma, Lemma~\ref{local-coords}, that characterizes minimally degenerate functions in local coordinates.
-Then in Section~\ref{sec:norm-square} we use Theorem \ref{main} and the local normal normal form theorem to re-prove Kirwan's result that, for a Hamiltonian action of a compact Lie group, the norm-square of a momentum map is minimally degenerate.
-Finally, in Section~\ref{sec:Morse}, we recall some consequences of this fact.
+Section \ref{sec:statement} contains basic definitions and the statements of our main results, Theorems~\ref{main} and~\ref{local-coords}.
+The main steps of the proof are formulated as Propositions~\ref{step1}, \ref{step2}, and \ref{step3}.
+Section \ref{sec:sketch} contains the statements of these propositions, followed by proofs of the main theorems.
+Sections~\ref{sec:proof-infinitesimal}, \ref{sec:compatibly fibred nd}, and~\ref{sec:proof-minimal} are devoted to the proofs of these propositions.
+In Section~\ref{sec:norm-square} we then use Theorem \ref{main} and the local normal form theorem to re-prove Kirwan's result that, for a Hamiltonian action of a compact Lie group, the norm-square of a momentum map is minimally degenerate.
+Finally, in Section~\ref{sec:Morse}, we mention some consequences of this fact.

 {\bf Acknowledgements.} The first author has been partially supported by Simons Foundation Grant $\#208975$ and National Science Foundation Grant DMS--$1206466$.
 The second author is partially supported by the Natural Sciences and Engineering Research Council of Canada.
 We would like to thank Gwyneth Whieldon for helping us resolve a stubborn \LaTeX\ challenge.